 Consideration should be given to the habitat you are feeding on - bogs and wet heaths are particularly susceptible to poaching and erosion.
+Avoid siting feeders or mineral blocks in these sensitive areas.

 Locate stock feeders on dry, hard ground where the soil is of mineral, rather than a peaty, nature and rotate feeding sites to avoid erosion.
 Feeding hay or silage can import seeds as well as nutrients, so consider the value of the habitat you are influencing.